Biarca/patrol-k8s-marketplace/README.md

 $ sudo bash pre-req-installer.sh
 ````
 # 3. Installation Procedure
-`Note: Assumption is the Patrol installer project & Monitoring project are different.`
+`**Note:** Assumption is the Patrol installer project & Monitoring project are different.`
 ### 3.1 Creating Service Account
 Create a Service account in the installer project and assign the below mentioned roles.
   - **Installer Project** - Add Project Owner role for Installer Project service account
   - **Monitoring Project** - Add Security Admin role for Installer Project service account

-**Note:** If the installer project and monitoring project are same, then provide Owner role of the project to Service acccount.
+**Note:** If the installer project and monitoring project are same, then provide Owner role of the project to Service account.

 In the GCP Console, navigate to **IAM & Admin >  Click on "Add"**.
 Under “New members” give the Installer project service account and select “Security Admin” as role and click on “Save”.